j0shmillar/esp-capnp-test/components/capnp/kjdoc/tour.md

 `kj/io.h` provides some more basic, synchronous streaming interfaces, like `kj::InputStream` and `kj::OutputStream`.
 Implementations are provided on top of file descriptors and Windows `HANDLE`s.

-Additionally, the important utility class `kj::OwnFd` (and `kj::AutoCloseHandle` for Windows) can be found here.
+Additionally, the important utility class `kj::AutoCloseFd` (and `kj::AutoCloseHandle` for Windows) can be found here.
 This is an RAII wrapper around a file descriptor (or `HANDLE`), which you will likely want to use any time you are manipulating raw file descriptors (or `HANDLE`s) in KJ code.

 ### Filesystem